Improving Frame-Online Neural Speech Enhancement with Overlapped-Frame Prediction: Abstract

 \section{Abstract}

-Frame-online speech enhancement systems in the short-time Fourier transform (STFT) domain usually have an algorithmic latency equal to the window size due to the use of the overlap-add algorithm in the inverse STFT (iSTFT).
+Frame-online speech enhancement systems in the short-time Fourier transform (STFT) domain usually have an algorithmic latency equal to the window size due to the use of overlap-add in the inverse STFT (iSTFT).
 This algorithmic latency allows the enhancement models to leverage future contextual information up to a length equal to the window size.
-However, current frame-online systems only partially leverage this future information.
-To fully exploit this information, this study proposes an overlapped-frame prediction technique for deep learning based frame-online speech enhancement, where at each frame our deep neural network (DNN) predicts the current and \textit{several past frames} that are necessary for overlap-add, instead of only predicting the current frame.
-In addition, we propose a novel loss function to account for the scale difference between predicted and oracle target signals.
-Evaluations results on a noisy-reverberant speech enhancement task show the effectiveness of the proposed algorithms.
+However, this information is only partially leveraged by current frame-online systems.
+To fully exploit it, we propose an overlapped-frame prediction technique for deep learning based frame-online speech enhancement, where at each frame our deep neural network (DNN) predicts the current and \textit{several past frames} that are necessary for overlap-add, instead of only predicting the current frame.
+In addition, we propose a loss function to account for the scale difference between predicted and oracle target signals.
+Experiments on a noisy-reverberant speech enhancement task show the effectiveness of the proposed algorithms.